US approves TPS for Venezuelans for 18 months

 DRAFTING.
-The government of President Joe Biden announced this Monday that the United States will grant a Temporary Protected Status (TPS) to at least 300,000 Venezuelan immigrants who are in its territory.
+The government of President Joe Biden announced on Monday that the United States will grant a Temporary Protected Status (TPS) to at least 300,000 Venezuelan immigrants who are in its territory.

 The measure would help prevent any deportation orders and allow thousands of Venezuelans to obtain work permits.

-A senior US government official informed local media that this measure will be in effect for 18 months due to the “extraordinary temporary circumstances” that exist in Venezuela, thus fulfilling one of the promises that Biden He said what he would do if he came to power.
+A senior US government official informed local media that this measure will be in effect for 18 months due to the “extraordinary temporary circumstances” that exist in Venezuela, thus fulfilling one of the promises that Biden said he would make if he came to power.

 Opportunities